The Elementary Theory of the Frobenius Automorphisms

 The action of $\si$ on $\spe U$ induces an action on the $U$-valued points of $R$ ``by composition".
 This should not be confused with the action of $\si$ on $\spec R$.
 In particular, $\spe R$ can be viewed as the set of points of $\spec R$ fixed by $\si$.
 But this just means we are looking at difference ideals, and has nothing to do with the fixed field of $\U$.

 This observation yields a construction of difference schemes, starting from an action on an ordinary (but non-Noetherian) scheme.
-I do not know whether or not every difference scheme is obtained in this way; at least it seems not to be the case via a natural functor adjoint to $\fixs$. \begin{definition} \lbl{fixed}\ Let $Y$ be a scheme, not necessarily Noetherian, and let $\si$ be a morphism of schemes $Y \to Y$.
-Define a difference scheme $\fixs (Y)$ as follows.
-The underlying space is the set of points of $Y$ fixed by $\si$.
-It is given the induced topology (it is in general neither open or closed however.)
-The structure sheaf is the one induced from that of $Y$, by taking the direct limit of ${\cal O}_Y(U)$ over all open subsets $U$ of $Y$ containing a given open subset of $\fixs (Y)$. \end{definition}
+I do not know whether or not every difference scheme is obtained in this way; at least it seems not to be the case via a natural functor adjoint to $\fixs$.